-

 What are the key contracts you typically expect to see in a new-build renewable energy project?

-The Engineering Procurement and Constructions Agreement (EPC) should still be relevant and provide for proper warranties.
+The Engineering Procurement and Constructions (EPC) Agreement should still be relevant and provide for proper warranties.

 -

 Are there any restrictions on the export of renewable energy, local content obligations or domestic supply obligations?
+What are the impacts (either actual or expected) of the implementation of the Net Zero Industry Act (EU) Regulation 2024/1735?

 Notwithstanding the foregoing, producers may also sell the energy they produce on organised markets or through bilateral contracts.

-The Iberian Electricity Market, MIBEL, resulted from co-operation between the Portuguese and Spanish governments with the aim of promoting the integration of both countries’ electrical systems.
-This played a significant role in establishing an electricity market at the Iberian level but also at the European level, and contributing to the development of the internal energy market.
+The Iberian Electricity Market, MIBEL, resulted from cooperation between the Portuguese and Spanish governments with the aim of promoting the integration of both countries’ electrical systems.
+This played a significant role in establishing an electricity market at the Iberian level but also at the European level, contributing to the development of the internal energy market.

 The operation of the wholesale market at any given time is determined by the mix of production structure, import capacity, the imperfect meshing of the grid, the inelasticity of demand and the system reserve margin.